+Fig 6.7 - Pairplot of features

 This plot is particularly useful for exploring correlations and patterns between variables in your dataset.
 It can help you identify potential relationships, trends, and outliers, giving you a visual overview of the data distribution and associations between variables.